jmmastey/slack_message/docs/03_message_dsl.md

 ```

 Again notice that notification text is not set within the blocks themselves, so
-you will need to enable debugging to see how it changes what is sent to the API.
+you will need to enable debugging to see how it changes what is sent to the
+API.
+Only one custom notification is allowed, so further calls will issue a
+warning and replace the previous notification text.

 ---